 “The identity that is conspicuously excluded is the working class.
 Identity politics strips away thinking of one’s interest in terms of having to work for a living.
 It excludes voter protests against having their monthly paycheck stripped to pay more for health insurance, housing and mortgage charges or education, or better working conditions or consumer protection – not to speak of protecting debtors.”

 —Michael Hudson, “Trump is Obama’s legacy.
 Will this break up the Democratic Party?”, Real-World Economics Review, #78 (March 22, 2017), online at: http://www.paecon.net/PAEReview/issue78/whole78.pdf.
 [Hudson is a radical-liberal, non-mainstream bourgeois economist, who promotes a reformist type of politics.
-His comments here are interesting in that they bring out that “identity politics” is not only opposed to a Marxist revolutionary program based most centrally on class struggle but has even been part of a more or less conscious scheme by the section of the bourgeoisie associated with the Democratic Party to weaken the reformist economic struggle against Wall Street and the big banks within the current capitalist system!
+His comments here are interesting in that they bring out that “identity politics” is not only opposed to a Marxist revolutionary program based most centrally on class struggle, but has even been made use of by the section of the bourgeoisie associated with the Democratic Party in a more or less conscious scheme to weaken the reformist economic struggle against Wall Street and the big banks within the current capitalist system!
 In effect it has been an attempt to divert class struggle (reformist or not) into separate and isolated concerns over secondary social issues. —Ed.]

 IDENTITY THEORY (In the Philosophy of Mind)